Andrew Cunningham, 1st Viscount Cunningham of Hyndhope: Promoted to flag rank

 In September 1932, Cunningham was promoted to flag rank, and aide-de-camp to the King.
 He was appointed Rear Admiral (Destroyers) in the Mediterranean in December 1933 and was made a Companion of the Bath in 1934.
-Having hoisted his flag in the light cruiser Coventry, Cunningham used his time to practice fleet handling for which he was to receive much praise in the Second World War.
+Having hoisted his flag in the light cruiser Coventry, Cunningham used his time to practise fleet handling for which he was to receive much praise in the Second World War.
 There were also fleet exercises in the Atlantic Ocean in which he learnt the skills and values of night actions that he would also use to great effect in years to come.

 On his promotion to vice admiral in July 1936, due to the interwar naval policy, further active employment seemed remote.
 However, a year later due to the illness of Sir Geoffrey Blake, Cunningham assumed the combined appointment of commander of the Battlecruiser Squadron and second-in-command of the Mediterranean Fleet, with HMS Hood as his flagship.
 After his long service in small ships, Cunningham considered his accommodation aboard Hood to be almost palatial, even surpassing his previous big ship experience on Rodney.

 He retained command until September 1938, when he was appointed to the Admiralty as Deputy Chief of the Naval Staff, although he did not actually take up this post until December 1938.
 He accepted this shore job with reluctance since he loathed administration, but the Board of Admiralty's high regard of him was evident.
 For six months during an illness of Admiral Sir Roger Backhouse, the then First Sea Lord, he deputised for Backhouse on the Committee of Imperial Defence and on the Admiralty Board.
 In 1939 he was made a Knight Commander of the Order of the Bath (KCB), becoming known as Sir Andrew Cunningham.

 Second World War

 Cunningham described the command of the Mediterranean Fleet as "The finest command the Royal Navy has to offer" and he remarked in his memoirs that "I probably knew the Mediterranean as well as any Naval Officer of my generation".
 Cunningham was made Commander-in-Chief, Mediterranean, hoisting his flag in HMS Warspite on 6 June 1939, one day after arriving in Alexandria on 5 June 1939.
 As Commander-in-Chief, Cunningham's main concern was for the safety of convoys heading for Egypt and Malta.
 These convoys were highly significant in that they were desperately needed to keep Malta, a small British colony and naval base, in the war.
 Malta was a strategic strongpoint and Cunningham fully appreciated this.
-Cunningham believed that the main threat to British Sea Power in the Mediterranean would come from the Italian Fleet.
+Cunningham believed that the main threat to British sea power in the Mediterranean would come from the Italian Fleet.
 As such Cunningham had his fleet at a heightened state of readiness, so that when Italy did choose to enter into hostilities the British Fleet would be ready.